ETL vs ELT: The Real Decision in 2026

 PII shows up in your raw layer.
 Walk me through remediation.

-Order of operations: (1) revoke access to the affected schemas immediately.
+Order: (1) revoke access to the affected schemas immediately.
 (2) Identify the column(s) and the source contract that should have flagged them.
-(3) Run a one-shot scrub job that hashes or nulls the columns, write the result to a new partition, and atomically swap.
-(4) Add the field to the lower-case t in the ingestion path so the next batch never lands raw.
-(5) File a privacy incident if your legal team requires it (in the EU under GDPR Article 33 you have 72 hours).
+(3) Run a one-shot scrub job that hashes or nulls the columns, write to a new partition, atomically swap.
+(4) Add the field to the light-t in the ingestion path so the next batch never lands raw.
+(5) File a privacy incident if legal requires (EU GDPR Article 33: 72 hours).
 The right answer also names the architectural fix: this is why EtLT exists.

 Q04

-Your nightly ELT job exceeded the daily warehouse credit budget.
+Your nightly ELT exceeded the daily warehouse credit budget.
 Diagnose and propose.

 Pull query history grouped by warehouse + dbt model.
-Look for: (a) a new model that scans an unpartitioned bronze table; (b) an incremental model that lost its unique_key and is re-scanning history every run; (c) a CROSS JOIN or fan-out via a poorly-keyed JOIN; (d) a virtual warehouse sized too large for the workload (XL when L would queue trivially).
-Propose: smaller warehouse with auto-suspend at 60s, clustering keys on the bronze table, switch the worst model to a Spark job on object storage if its DAG node is dominated by a wide shuffle rather than a SQL aggregation.
+Look for: (a) a new model scanning an unpartitioned bronze table; (b) an incremental model that lost its unique_key and is re-scanning history every run; (c) a CROSS JOIN or fan-out via a poorly-keyed JOIN; (d) a virtual warehouse sized too large (XL when L would queue trivially).
+Propose: smaller warehouse with auto-suspend at 60s, clustering keys on the bronze table, switch the worst model to a Spark job on object storage if its DAG node is dominated by wide shuffle rather than SQL aggregation.

 Q05